la2050/challenge/vote.markdown

 * Voters must be at least 14 years old and a US resident.
 * To participate in the My LA2050 Grants Challenge, voters must sign in with their mobile phone, email address, or Facebook account.
 * Voters signing in by phone will receive an SMS text message with a confirmation code to enter.
-* Voters signing in by email will be sent an email message with a link to press.
+* Voters signing in by email will be sent an email message with a confirmation link to press.

 ### Questions